oracle-devrel/redbull-analytics-hol/beginners/README.md

     To stop the server later, if needed, use:

         ./launchapp.sh stop
-3. Open a web browser to the public IP of your Jupyter Lab, but use port 8080 instead of port 8001:
+3. Open a web browser to the public IP of your JupyterLab, but use port 8080 instead of port 8001:

         http://xxx.xxx.xxx.xxx:8080

-    The Public IP is the one at which you're currently accessing Jupyter Lab, which we copied from the Running Instances step above.
+    The Public IP is the one at which you're currently accessing JupyterLab, which we copied from the Running Instances step above.